hindu-comm/mail_stream_advaita-l/2017/12/Need_explanation/230__Kartik_Vashishta.md

 > Does this mean that the world is not a second absolute, since two absolutes
 > > would be a contradiction?
 > >
-> ​Yes, it verily means that.​ This absolute is not like my saying that "O,
+> Yes, it verily means that.
+This absolute is not like my saying that "O,
 > my friend is absolutely good", the absolute good there being relative/
 > subjective.
 This absolute is the real sense of the word absolute.
 There
 > cannot be anything outside of it.